JeschkeLab/DeerLab/docsrc/source/functions/dipolarbackground.rst

 Optionally, the harmonic (1 = fundamental, 2 = first overtone, etc.) can be given as a third value in each row.
 This can be useful for modeling RIDME signals.
 If not given, the harmonic is 1 for all pathways.

 Example:
-	To specify the standard model for 4-pulse DEER with an unmodulated offset and a single dipolar pathway that refocuses at time 0, use
+	To calculate the background for the standard model for 4-pulse DEER with an unmodulated offset and a single dipolar pathway that refocuses at time 0, use

 .. code-block:: matlab

+    t = linspace(-5,20,501);
     lambda = 0.4; % modulation depth main signal
-    kappa = 0.3;
+    conc = 200;   % spin concentration (uM)

     pathinfo = [1-lambda NaN; lambda 0];